Horbenkodev/hugo-blog/content/posts/how-to-build-a-real-estate-crm/index.md

 Moreover, as each company is unique and may have very specific business processes, custom real estate CRM software development is gaining popularity these days.
 There are no "one-size-fits-all" solutions and only a custom platform can ensure the required flexibility for businesses.
 If you are also considering the possibility to launch such a platform for the needs of your business, you can always contact us.

 At Anadea, we deeply understand the needs of real estate companies and know how to deal with their set tasks with the help of a reliable software solution.
-If you want to know more about our offers, do not hesitate to [contact us](https://anadea.info/contacts)!
+If you want to know more about our offers, do not hesitate to contact us!
 We are ready to answer all your questions.

-{{< ctabutton href="https://anadea.info/free-project-estimate" >}}Get a free quote{{< /ctabutton >}}
+{{< ctabutton href="https://anadea.info/contacts" >}}Get in touch{{< /ctabutton >}}

-## Frequently Asked Questions

-### How long does it take to develop a custom real estate CRM platform?

-The timelines always depend on a huge row of factors, including the complexity of your solution, the number of integrations that will be required, and the size of the hired development team.
-On average, it may take around 2 months to create an MVP of your platform.
-All other terms will be defined by many variables.

-### How much does it cost to build a CRM solution for the real estate industry?

-Without having a clear view of the project requirements, understanding the exact tasks developers will undertake, and the skills necessary for it, accurately estimating the budget can be tricky.
-When we are talking about software solutions for the real estate market, the cost normally starts at $50K.
-But if you need to get precise estimates, you can contact our team, share your project's requirements and get a quote after our specialists analyze your case.

-<script type="application/ld+json">{"@context":"https://schema.org","@type":"FAQPage","mainEntity":[{"@type":"Question","name":"How long does it take to develop a custom real estate CRM platform?","acceptedAnswer":[{"@type":"Answer","text":"The timelines always depend on a huge row of factors, including the complexity of your solution, the number of integrations that will be required, and the size of the hired development team.
-On average, it may take around 2 months to create an MVP of your platform.
-All other terms will be defined by many variables."}]},{"@type":"Question","name":"How much does it cost to build a CRM solution for the real estate industry?","acceptedAnswer":[{"@type":"Answer","text":"Without having a clear view of the project requirements, understanding the exact tasks developers will undertake, and the skills necessary for it, accurately estimating the budget can be tricky.
-When we are talking about software solutions for the real estate market, we always name the range between $50K-$300K.
-But if you need to get precise estimates, you can contact our team, share your project's requirements and get a quote after our specialists analyze your case."}]}]}</script>